COVID-19 Information for Students

 VP&S medical students may also access timely announcements and other relevant information via SharePoint (login required).

-To provide an additional layer of safety to the ongoing public health and preventive efforts, Columbia University will require an initial single COVID-19 PCR diagnostic test of all faculty, staff, and students who are returning to campus per New York guidelines.
-For more information, please see COVID-19 Public Health Protocols.
+To provide an additional layer of safety to the ongoing public health and preventive efforts, Columbia University will require an initial single COVID-19 PCR diagnostic test of all faculty, staff, and students within the 14 days prior to returning to campus.
+A negative test result is required prior to return to campus.
+For information on testing eligibility, locations, scheduling, and process, please see COVID-19 Testing Process.

 As the ramp-up continues, an important requirement for everyone working on campus is to complete online COVID-19 safety training, before returning to their workplace, or as soon as possible for essential personnel.
 Principal Investigators, supervisors, and departments are responsible for ensuring that their personnel (faculty, staff, and students) complete the required training.
 Everyone will complete the Columbia Community Health Compact as part of this training.